openzipkin/zipkin/zipkin-server/README.md

     * `CASSANDRA_KEYSPACE`: The keyspace to use.
 Defaults to "zipkin2"
     * `CASSANDRA_CONTACT_POINTS`: Comma separated list of host addresses part of Cassandra cluster.
 You can also specify a custom port with 'host:port'.
 Defaults to localhost on port 9042.
-    * `CASSANDRA_LOCAL_DC`: Name of the datacenter that will be considered "local" for latency load balancing.
-When unset, load-balancing is round-robin.
+    * `CASSANDRA_LOCAL_DC`: Name of the datacenter that will be considered "local" for load balancing.
+Defaults to "datacenter1"
     * `CASSANDRA_ENSURE_SCHEMA`: Ensuring cassandra has the latest schema.
 If enabled tries to execute scripts in the classpath prefixed with `cassandra-schema-cql3`.
 Defaults to true
     * `CASSANDRA_USERNAME` and `CASSANDRA_PASSWORD`: Cassandra authentication.
 Will throw an exception on startup if authentication fails.
 No default
     * `CASSANDRA_USE_SSL`: Requires `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`, defaults to false.